g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 set routing-instances VRF-C1 vrf-target target:65020:100
 set routing-instances VRF-C1 vrf-table-label
 ```
-The vrf-table-label knob is used to define a label without have a next-hop in the VRF.
-This is perfect to efford resources, and to troubleshooting, considering that we have a loopback defined into VRF.
+The vrf-table-label knob is used to define a label without having a next-hop in the VRF.
+This is perfect for saving resources, and to troubleshooting, considering that we have a loopback defined into VRF.

 Now, let's repeat this configuration similarly in the other routers.
 I'll omit here to not extend this doc.